Why Blockchain Development in Singapore is Emerging?

 It is the first educational institute in Singapore that uses the blockchain to check the authenticity of the NP’s diploma.

-At the time of joining any company, employers can ask for student’s Blockchain ID to retrieve their immutable academic records and education history recorded to the blockchain.
+Employers can ask for student’s Blockchain ID at the time of joining to retrieve their immutable academic records and education history recorded to the blockchain.

 Government/ Public Sector